sbcshop/3.2_Touchsy_Pico_W_Resistive_Software/README.md

 Touchsy Pico W - the ultimate display solution for users who want an onboard controller with a versatile programming platform.
 This Github provides getting started guide for Resistive Variant of Touchsy Family.

 With Touchsy Pico W, you can easily program your display with your preferred language and use it in various projects and applications, from IoT to robotics.
-The resistive and [capacitive](https://github.com/sbcshop/3.2_Touchsy_Pico_W_Capacitive_Software/) touchscreen options allow you to choose the best option for your specific needs, and the additional GPIO pins allow you to connect more hardware to your display.
+The **Resistive** and [**Capacitive**](https://github.com/sbcshop/3.2_Touchsy_Pico_W_Capacitive_Software/) touchscreen options allow you to choose the best option for your specific needs, and the additional GPIO pins allow you to connect more hardware to your display.

 ## Getting Started with 3.2 Touchsy Pico W Resistive